mstksg/inCode/copy/entries/five-point-haskell-1.md

 [intentionally throw away your type-safety and compiler checks for no reason][cloudflare-unwrap].
 You can even return `Either` with an enum for richer responses, and very easily [chain erroring operations using Functor and Monad][ode].
-In fact, with cheap ADT's, you can define your own rich result type, like in *[unix][]*'s `ProcessStatus`:
+In fact, with cheap ADTs, you can define your own rich result type, like in *[unix][]*'s `ProcessStatus`:

 [cloudflare-unwrap]: https://blog.cloudflare.com/18-november-2025-outage/